michaelx11/raftgoose/README.md

 You can use scripts to interact with the system, for example choosing network partitions or pausing/killing/restarting nodes.

+### Testing

+Run `python raftgoose/test_basic_election.py` or `python raftgoose/test_election_partition.py` to start a 100-run version of each test.

+These tests were used extensively in development, you can make them more verbose by editing the `quiet=True` flag to false in either test.

 ### Example Interaction
 ```
 (base) ➜  duckduckgoose git:(main) ✗ bash find_goose.sh